Three points for a win: History

 The system was proposed for the English Football League (then known as The Football League) by Jimmy Hill.
 It was introduced in England in 1981, but did not attract much use elsewhere until it was used in the 1994 World Cup finals.
 In 1995, FIFA formally adopted the system, and it subsequently became standard in international tournaments, as well as most national football leagues.
-In the mid to late 1990s, leagues and governing bodies in the sports of ice hockey, field hockey, volleyball, water polo, bandy, floorball, camogie, and Gaelic football would start adopting the 3 points for a win system.
-Variations on the original 3 points for a win, 1 point for a tie, 0 zero points for a loss were invented.
-For example, in ice hockey where overtime/shootouts are used determine the winner for every game, at the end of Regulation teams earn 3 points for a win, 1 point for a tie, and 0 points for a loss, with the winner of overtime/shootouts earning an additional point for a total of two earned in the game.
+In the mid to late 1990s, leagues and governing bodies in the sports of ice hockey, field hockey, volleyball, water polo, bandy, floorball, camogie, and Gaelic football would start adopting the three points for a win system.
+Variations on the original 3 points for a win, 1 point for a tie, 0 points for a loss were invented.
+For example, in ice hockey where overtime/shootouts are used determine the winner for every game, at the end of regulation teams earn 3 points for a win, 1 point for a tie, and 0 points for a loss, with the winner of overtime/shootouts earning 1 additional point for a total of 2 earned in the game.
 This means once a winner is decided, the point system is 3 points for a regulation win, 2 points for an overtime/shootout win, 1 point for an overtime/shootout loss, and 0 points for a regulation loss.

 Association football

-This lists association football leagues where the standard is 3 points for a win in regulation time, 1 point for a draw, zero for a defeat.
+This lists association football leagues where the standard is 3 points for a win in regulation time, 1 point for a draw, 0 for a defeat.
 The year given is when the relevant season started.